Robdel12/.emacs.d/README.md

 - To see flycheck errors in JS, install `eslint`: `npm install -g eslint`

+- For Ruby development install `rbenv` and the `solargraph` gem for LSP
+  integration: `gem install solargraph`
+- Common Ruby snippets live in `snippets/ruby-mode` for quick expansion.

 - For GPG signing, pinentry is installed and automatically started.
 You'll have to add `allow-emacs-pinentry` and `allow-loopback-pinentry` to `.gnupg/gpg-agent.conf` then reload gpg-agent with `gpgconf --reload gpg-agent`.